-- a valid building permit - a letter from the local municipality stating that the site is appropriately zoned for the planned development.
+- a valid building permit - a letter from the local municipality stating that the site is appropriately zoned for the planned development

-Evidence must be dated within 60 days of the Proposal Application one year of the Final Application deadline as referenced in the Program Calendar.
+Evidence must be dated within one year of the application deadline as referenced in the Program Calendar.
+At proposal, approval of variances, if needed, is not required.
+At Final Application, approval of all variances must be secured.

-If applicable, and, approval of all variances must be secured prior to submission of the Final Application.
+Note: OHFA will not accept zoning regulations, references to code, etc., as evidence of zoning.